AchSwap Adapter & Aggregator

 | V2 Direct | Single-hop swap through the V2 AMM pool |

-| V3 Direct | Single-hop swap through the V3 concentrated liquidity pool, probing fee tiers 0.01%, 0.05%, 0.3%, and 1% |
+| V3 Direct | Single-hop swap through V3, probing fee tiers 0.01%, 0.05%, 0.3%, and 1% |

-| V2 Two-Hop | Two-hop route via WETH as intermediate: tokenIn → WETH → tokenOut |
+| V2 Two-Hop | Two-hop route via wUSDC: tokenIn → wUSDC → tokenOut |

-| V3 Two-Hop | Two-hop route via WETH with independent fee tier selection per segment |
+| V3 Two-Hop | Two-hop route via wUSDC with independent fee tier selection per segment |

-Split routes
+Split Routes

 | Split | V2 Share | V3 Share |